 • Analyse post-transplant biomarker trends (ALT, AST, INR, bilirubin) to detect early rejection.

-• Use cytokine and immune response modeling to predict rejection likelihood.
+• Use cytokine and immune response modelling to predict rejection likelihood.

 • AI-driven Doppler ultrasound analysis to detect vascular complications (hepatic artery thrombosis, portal vein stenosis).